beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > We set the value of the button's onClick attribute to be a reference to the handleClick function defined in the code.

-Wir setzten den Wert vom Attribut onClick auf einen Verweis auf die Funktio handleClick, die im Code definiert wird.
+Wir setzten den Wert vom Attribut onClick auf einen Verweis auf die Funktion handleClick, die im Code definiert wird.

 > Now every click of the plus button causes the handleClick function to be called, meaning that every click event will log a clicked message to the browser console.